DrugBud-Suite/DockM8/README.md

 6. If GNINA does not run, you may need to run the following command to point GNINA to the lib folder in the anaconda installation directory : `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/anaconda3/lib/`

-5. **Optional** : Ensure you have permissions to run the scripts required On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
-This applies to gnina.sh, PLANTS.sh and rf-score-vs.sh.
+5. **Optional** : Ensure you have permissions to run the scripts required:
+On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
+This applies to gnina.sh, PLANTS.sh, rf-score-vs.sh, Convex-PL.sh, KORP-PL.sh, qvina-w.sh, qvina2.1.sh, and smina.static.
+Alternatively you can use the following command to give execute permissions to all files in the DockM8 folder: `chmod +x DockM8/software`

 ## Running DockM8 (via command-line / dockm8.py script)